 SAVE: This command allows you to save the data about your Adventure thus far onto tape for later playing.
-You will be asked for a file name.
-If no name is desired then simply hit return.
+After the game has been saved, the computer will ask you to rewind it for verification.
 When you have finished SAVEing your progress thus far, the game continues normally.
 The SAVE feature is very useful if you have progressed deep into Wilderland and don't want to start from the beginning again should you accidentally get killed.

 LOAD: This command loads from tape the previously saved Adventure.
-If no name is given when asked for, then the first file on the tape is loaded.